 Symptoms of Hashimoto’s Disease

 Many are symptomatic way before their TSH starts to show out of range.
-I was.
 My TSH never actually went above 3.2.
 This was my experience.

 My body was shutting down.
 I was tired all the time and put on 15 lbs in a 3 month span.
 My face and hands were habitually puffy.
 I didn’t recognize myself in pictures or in the mirror anymore.
 My skin was dry no matter what I did.
 I could feel my thyroid swollen and pulsing at different times.

 My fingernails started forming ridged lines… a telltale sign that your thyroid is really starting to diminish, although destruction can start years prior.
 I became sensitive to light, would feel cold at the drop of a hat, developed weird food allergies in my mid 30s, became disinterested in people and couldn’t sleep through the night.
 I even got shingles, another surefire sign that your immunity is low.
 I tested positive for inflammatory markers.
 Still every endocrinologist I saw did nothing.

 It didn’t help that I was on a plane every month, disrupting what should have been me practicing normal sleeping and eating patterns.